Free shipping for HK orders HK$600+

 3) For SOS Help With Drying & Peeling

-Sometimes, or skin can suddenly turn ultra dry and start to peel or crack.
+Sometimes, skin can suddenly turn ultra dry and start to peel or crack.
 Flaky skin and acne scabs can also make foundation look patchy and uneven.

 For ultra dry, cracking skin, here’s a trick, which combines 2 techniques from dermatologists: